 improve the stability and some of us have figured out how to

-Stability-Optimize™ the containers so they can help extend the
+Stability-Optimize™ the containers so they can help maintain, and

 shelf-life of our hypochlorous.

 Differences Among Spray, Wipe, Mop, Mist, Fog & Electrostatic

 How you apply the hypochlorous you make with our tablets depends on

 the type of hard surface you’re desiring to sanitize or disinfect.